Professor Mark Harris

 Ebolavirus (EBOV), a member of the Filoviridae family, is a causative agent of a severe haemorrhagic fever in humans with a mortality rate of greater than 50%.
 The recent outbreak of EBOV in West Africa resulted in the death of more than 11,000 individuals, as well as profoundly affecting the infrastructure, productivity and social fabric of affected countries.
 Despite improvements in the containment and management of the disease, effective therapeutic options for the treatment of infected individuals are lacking, in part due to the need to propagate EBOV under Biological Safety Level (BSL) 4 containment.

-In collaboration with Prof Colin Fishwick (School of Chemistry) we are using a combination of computer-aided molecular design coupled with synthetic chemistry and an EBOV mini-genome assay (which allows EBOV replication to be measured at BSL2), to design and validate small molecules targeted to a conserved hydrophobic pocket in the EBOV nucleocapsid protein (NP).
+In collaboration with Prof Colin Fishwick and Dr Martin McPhillie (School of Chemistry) we are using a combination of computer-aided molecular design coupled with synthetic chemistry and an EBOV mini-genome assay (which allows EBOV replication to be measured at BSL2), to design and validate small molecules targeted to a conserved hydrophobic pocket in the EBOV nucleocapsid protein (NP).
 This pocket binds a peptide from the N-terminus of the VP35 cofactor, and this interaction is essential for EBOV gene expression and thus viral replication.
 Excitingly, this approach yielded a number of small molecules that selectively inhibited EBOV gene expression with nanomolar EC50 values.
 Ongoing projects will further develop and optimise these compounds and also expand the approach to other targets in EBOV replication.

 We are part of the Virology and Structural Molecular Biology groups